operations specialist navy

 What’s Life Like as a Navy Operations Specialist?

-Navy Operations Specialists normally work in the Combat Information Center (CIC) or Combat Direction Center (CDC) onboard their respective ships.
-Cool and air-conditioned (albeit dimly it), the CIC/CDC is the “tactical nerve center” of the ship.
+Navy Operations Specialists normally work in the Combat Information Center (CIC) or Combat Direction Center (CDC) on board their respective ships.

-Navy Operations Specialists use a wide variety of assets available to them in the CIC/CDC to help organize, collect, process display, evaluate, and disseminate pertinent tactical combat information to their leaders so they can make sound tactical decisions in a minimal amount of time.
+Their primary responsibility is to process and evaluate it and disseminate any relevant tactical combat information to their leaders.
+This is so those leaders can make sound tactical decisions in a minimal amount of time.

 navy operations specialist at work